itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 Here, adjustROI() function is called with 2 parameters and as can be seen in line #1, the array matLimits2d[] contains the same offset values as passed in adjustROI() method in the previous example.

-One can use this example to adjust Region of Interest of data objects more than 2 dimensions as well as shown in later examples below.
+One can use this example to adjust ROI of data objects more than 2 dimensions as well as shown in later examples below.

-The following code shows such an example to modify Region of Interest of a 3 dimensional data object.
+The following code shows such an example to modify ROI of a 3 dimensional data object.

 .. code-block:: c++
 	:linenos: